Mumtaz Md Nawi

-Mumtaz binti Md Nawi is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Tumpat since November 2022.
+Mumtaz binti Md Nawi (born 30 March 1972) is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Tumpat since November 2022.
 She served as Member of the Kelantan State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Ahmad Yakob and Member of the Kelantan State Legislative Assembly (MLA) for Demit from May 2013 to August 2023.
 She is a member of the Malaysian Islamic Party (PAS), a component party of the PN coalition.